How do I buy more shares in my property?

 I would like to make some alterations to my home – can I do this?

 General decoration of rooms in your home are allowed (i.e. painting, adding wallpaper).
 Any other alterations, you would need to ask our permission first before undertaking any work.
-Please complete the following form below or email email@example.com
+Please fill out the form below with your relevant information and we will contact you.

 I am experiencing financial issues – what should I do?

-If you are experiencing financial issues, please contact our Income Team as soon as possible as we will be able to offer advice and support.
+If you are experiencing financial issues, please take a look at our support pages as we are able to offer advice and support.

 I am experiencing anti-social behaviour - what should I do?